Grant-Archibald-MS/powerfuldev-testing/learning/06-asserting-results.md

 By using assert statements in your test plans, you can ensure that your application behaves as expected and quickly identify any issues that need to be addressed.

+## Summary

+In this section, you learned how to use assert statements in automated testing to verify that your application behaves as expected.
+By including assert statements in your test plans, you can quickly identify any issues and ensure that your application meets the desired criteria.
+This process involves adding assert statements to your test plan, running the test script, and reviewing the results to confirm that the assertions pass or fail.

 <a href="./07-updating-control-value-using-setproperty" class="btn btn--primary">Updating Control Value using SetProperty</a>